 - Workspace.
 You will need a large surface to work on, such as a table.
 To prevent an accidental electrostatic discharge (which can damage sensitive components), make sure you stand on an uncarpeted surface.

 - Screwdrivers.
 You will need a Phillips #2 screwdriver for just about everything.
 If you're installing an M.2 device, you'll also need a Phillips #0 screwdriver.

 Pro-tip: Magnetic screwdrivers will prevent you from dropping screws inside your case (the magnetic tip is very weak and shouldn't have any effect on your components).

+- Organization system.
 Most components come with additional parts; some optional, some required for installation in your build.
-You'll need a way to keep assorted screws, zip ties, cables, manuals, etc. organized by individual component — without proper organization, these items can be easily mixed up.
+You'll need a way to keep assorted screws, zip ties, cables, manuals, etc. organized by individual components.
+Without proper organization, these items can easily get mixed up.

 Pro-tip: For assorted screws, we recommend magnetic hardware trays or trays with multiple small compartments such as empty egg cartons or vitamin containers.

-Not strictly necessary, but useful to ensure you don't accidentally damage sensitive components with electrostatic discharge.
-(This isn't a very common occurrence, but it's better to be safe — and anti-static straps are cheap.)
+- Anti-static wrist-strap.
+This isn’t strictly necessary, but it’s useful in ensuring you don't accidentally damage sensitive components with electrostatic discharge.
+(Though this isn't a very common occurrence, it’s better to be safe, and anti-static straps are cheap.)

-Not strictly necessary, but tying your cables together will make the inside of your PC look much better.
-If you don't want to buy zip ties, you can neaten things up with twist-ties (you'll have a bunch from your components' wiring).
-You can also use Velcro straps — some cases have them integrated.
+- Zip ties.
+While these aren’t a must, tying your cables together will make the inside of your PC look much better.
+If you don't want to buy zip ties, you can tidy things up with twist ties (you'll likely have a surplus from your components' packaging).
+You can also use Velcro straps — some cases even have them integrated.